MicrosoftDocs/azure-stack-docs/azure-stack/operator/event-hubs-rp-overview.md

 # Event Hubs on Azure Stack Hub overview

 Event Hubs on Azure Stack Hub allows you to realize hybrid cloud scenarios.
 Streaming and event-based solutions are supported, for both on-premises and Azure cloud processing.
 Whether your scenario is hybrid (connected), or disconnected, your solution can support processing of events/streams at large scale.
-Your scenario is only bound by the Event Hubs Cluster size, which you can provision according to your needs.
+Your scenario is only bound by cluster size, which you can provision according to your needs.

 ## Features